-Then, the victim of mobbing is addressing the individual who is the mobber, indirectly, with the aim to resolve the dispute amicably.
+In that situation, the victim of mobbing is directly addressing the individual who is the mobber, with the aim to resolve the dispute amicably.
 The employee’s request is then forwarded to the employer.

 The employer’s obligation is to offer mediation as a possibility to resolve the dispute.
 In order for the whole procedure to be implemented in accordance with the Law, it is best to provide clear guidelines and steps which all participants in the proceeding have to adhere to, by adopting a Rulebook on protection from workplace harassment.
 If there is no such Rulebook, you can easily overlook some of the key responsibilities.